yogeshwar607/shreemoryacabs/ANALYSIS_INDEX.md

-# GreenEVCabs Competitive Analysis - Complete Index
+# Shree Morya Cabs Competitive Analysis - Complete Index
 ## December 2025 Research Package

 This package contains a comprehensive competitive analysis of the Pune-Mumbai electric cab market, with actionable strategies and implementation plans.